Eligible seniors can receive $30 fresh fruit and vegetable voucher

 Visit http://fma.alabama.gov/SeniorNutrition/ if there are more than two people in your household.

 To apply, seniors must apply online at http://fma.alabama.gov.
-Applications cannot be accepted over the phone or by mail, but applicants can come by the local Extension office located at 525 School Street in Eufaula.
+Applications cannot be accepted over the phone or by mail.

 Those who need assistance or do not have access to a computer may ask a relative, friend, church member or another trusted adult to complete the application with the information the applicant provides.
 If approved, vouchers will be mailed to the address given on the application.
 Applicants must reapply every year.

-Once approve, Fresh fruits, fresh vegetables, honey or cut herbs can be purchased.
+Once approved, fresh fruits, fresh vegetables, honey or cut herbs can be purchased.

 Vouchers can be redeemed at state certified farmers markets, farm stands and u-pick operations.
 To view a list by county, visit http://www.fma.alabama.gov/FMCounty.aspxor http://agi.alabama.gov/docs/fma/RedemptionSites

-Vouchers cannot be used at a grocery store or any location that is not listed on our redemption site.
+Vouchers cannot be used at a grocery store or any location that is not listed on the redemption site.